Skip to main content

 Lucendex

-A neutral, non-custodial execution layer for XRPL trading.
+A neutral, non-custodial execution layer for XRPL settlement.

-The service uses PostgreSQL and PL/pgSQL for indexing and routing logic, and provides an Ed25519-authenticated API access.
+The service uses PostgreSQL and PL/pgSQL for indexing and routing logic, and provides Ed25519-authenticated API access.

 docAI Toolkit